smartdevicelink/sdl_hmi_integration_guidelines/docs/UnixSignals/LowVoltage/index.md

 * SDL stops audio/video streaming services.
 * All transports are unavailable for SDL.
 * SDL persists resumption related data stored before receiving a `LOW_VOLTAGE` signal.
-* SDL and the PoliciesManager must persist 'consumer data' (resumption-related + local PT) periodically and independently of the external events.
+* SDL and the PoliciesManager must persist 'consumer data' (resumption-related + local PT).

 #### SDL resumes its regular work after receiving a "WAKE_UP" signal:
 * After receiving a `WAKE_UP` signal, all applications will be unregistered and the device disconnected.